-CONSENT ITEM
+Development CONSENT ITEM

-- The Board approved development of this revised Policy at the development reading on September 7, 2010. - This revision adds language, pursuant to Fla.
-Stat. § 1002.20(3) (per HB 747 (2010)) that school assignments for students with diabetes will not be restricted on the basis that the student has diabetes, due the absence of a full-time school nurse or due to the absence of school district employees trained in the management of diabetes. - Pursuant to Fla.
+- This revision adds language, pursuant to Fla.
+Stat. § 1002.20(3) (per HB 747 (2010)), that school assignments for students with diabetes will not be restricted on the basis that the student has diabetes, due the absence of a full-time school nurse or due to the absence of school district employees trained in the management of diabetes.
+Students with diabetes whose parents/guardians and physician provide written authorization to the school principal may carry diabetic supplies and equipment on their person and attend to the management and care of their diabetes. - Pursuant to Fla.
 Stat. § 1002.20(3) (per SB 166 (2010)), a student who has experienced or is at risk for pancreatic insufficiency or who has been diagnosed as having cystic fibrosis may carry and self-administer a physician prescribed pancreatic enzyme supplement while in school, participating in school-sponsored activities, or in transit to or from school for schoolsponsored activities with authorization from the student's parent. - To facilitate correct identification and maintain the health and safety of the student during the administration of the medication/treatment by the school nurse and/or school district staff, the parent/guardian must provide each school year a recent photograph of the student to the principal's designee.